 - Virtual MIDI: Virtual MIDI is a way to let other apps that run on the same device send MIDI data to your Napo app.
 When you activate this switch, the Napo app creates a virtual MIDI port named by the organ app.
 The other app could be a MIDI player, a virtual keyboard, or a chord generator app, for example.
 Activating virtual MIDI activates the Background Operation switch also.

-- Virtual autoconnect: This switch is new in Napo 4.23.
-The usual proceeding for establishing a Virtual MIDI connection is that a sender app offers the option to select a receiver.
+- Virtual autoconnect: The usual proceeding for establishing a Virtual MIDI connection is that a sender app offers the option to select a receiver.
 Some sender apps do not support this.
 By setting the Virtual autoconnect option you advise Napo to automatically connect to all Virtual MIDI senders.

-- Check note messages: This switch is new in
+Check note messages: This switch determines whether to

-corresponding note-off message before the next note-on message
+followed by a corresponding note-off message before the next note-on

 This should always be the case because the key of a keyboard instrument